AnnaGerber/node-ardx/content/exercises/ex1.md

     node code/CIRC01-code-led-a-strobe.js

-You can interact with the LED via the REPL console.
+You can interact with the LED via the REPL console e.g. at the `>>` prompt type `led.stop()` to make it stop blinking.
 Hit control-D to exit the program when you are done.

 <a id="parts"></a>
 ## Parts